Category: Media satire

 At its heart is Marcello.
 Gloriously played with a shallow suaveness smothering deep self-loathing by Mastroianni, Marcello has enough insight to understand the world he occupies is an empty and meaningless one – but not enough drive, discipline or determination to do anything about it.
 For all his dreams of becoming a novelist and artist, he’s all too easily seduced by the glamour and the hedonistic pleasures of Roman high society.
 When presented with choices, he invariably takes the easier one.
 He has enough soul to wish he had more of one.

 Fellini lays out his journey through Roman night-life with a painterly skill – the frame is often full of fresco like images, taking in multiple characters at once, all preoccupied and busy with their own needs and wants.
 Fellini uses a superb mix of shifting POV shots to constantly place us in and then immediately out of Marcello’s shoes.
-Characters stare direct at the camera – are they look at us or Marcello?
+Characters stare direct at the camera – are they looking at us or Marcello?
 Marcello arrives at Steiner’s house in a POV shot – but then Marcello walks into the shot and suddenly we are witnesses again.
 It’s a film where we are always reminded we are on the outside, like participants in a dream.

 La Dolce Vita is long, but also spry.
 This is a city of people universally keeping ennui at bay, by a never-ending parade of parties and sex.
 While we might see and hear life-changing statements – declarations of love, resolutions to build a better life, the severing of personal relationships – these lead to nothing.
 Fundamental relationships and patterns of living remain unchanged across the (unspecified) period of time the film covers.
 Words come and go as easily as parties.

-La Dolce Vita is constructed from seven, each exploring a different aspect of Marcello’s empty, hedonistic existence.
+La Dolce Vita is constructed from seven short stories, each exploring a different aspect of Marcello’s empty, hedonistic existence.
 They cover: a sexual encounter with society heiress Maddalena (Anouk Aimée) in the water-logged flat of a prostitute; a night Marcelo spends trailing Hollywood star Sylvia (Anita Ekberg) across Rome; Marcello and other reporters reporting on a ‘miracle’ just outside Rome; a visit from Marcello’s estranged father; a party at an aristocrat’ faded palazzo with a failed encounter with Maddelena; finally a beach-house party where a jaded Marcello fails to initiate an orgy and collapses into something akin to a mini-breakdown, which he shrugs off.
 Intercut with this is Marcello’s friendship with Steiner (Alain Cury), the intellectual family-man Marcello aspires to be, who transpires to be as depressed and trapped as Marcello – with disastrous consequences.

 These encounters are open to multiple interpretations: and part of the film’s strength is Fellini’s lightness in telling the story.
 Interpretation and significance isn’t forced upon the film: it’s long because it is stressing the repetition of its cycles.
 Each ‘short story’ is told with a pace and skill, frequently shifting in tone.
 Fellini will make you hoot with laughter or swoon with sensuality in one scene – and then shift uncomfortably in your chair the next.